Nxlq/landing-page-prac/README.md

 # landing-page-prac
-A project creating a landing page to practice html/css
+A project creating a landing page to practice html/css positioning